-$^{^{99}\,}$ which it is on all known platforms, and is required as from R 4.0.0
+$^{^{98}\,}$ which it is on all known platforms, and is required as from R 4.0.0 an argument of integer type but this is not always implemented, resulting in a report of 'overloading ambiguity': this was commonly seen on Solaris, but for pow also seen on macOS and other platforms using clang++.

-Ubuntu provides 5 years of support (but people were running 14.04 after 7 years) and RHEL provides 10 years full support and up to 14 with extended support.
+99 Ubuntu provides 5 years of support (but people were running 14.04 after 7 years) and RHEL provides 10 years full support and up to 14 with extended support.